The Civil Aviation Authority has been appointed by the Office of Communications (Ofcom) as its agent to distribute wireless telegraphy

 This depends on how and where you are using your radio.

 If you are using radio in an aircraft, an aircraft radio licence will be required if you are using fixed or permanently installed equipment.
-If you only use a VHF portable radio you can apply for a transportable licence.
+If you only use a VHF portable radio in multiple aircraft you can apply for a transportable licence.
+If you have a portable radio which is used for one aircraft only it should be licenced as an Aircraft Radio.

 If you are using radio equipment to speak to aircraft from the ground you will need to apply for an aeronautical ground station licence.
 You must also obtain an Air Navigation Order approval, and the application form for this doubles as the application for the approval.
 The radio licensing team will pass a copy of the form to the air traffic management team.